israelg99/Middle-East-Empire/README.md

 Middle-East-Empire
 ==================

-A web based strategy game, Created with JavaScript and jQuery
+A web based strategy game, created with JavaScript and jQuery